mousepawmedia/devdocs/network/source/setup_linux/about.rst

 Linux kernel itself and add each piece manually, but the rest of us like to have a starting place.
 That's one of the reasons we use Ubuntu-based distros.

-The most common distro at MousePaw Media is **Ubuntu MATE**, which can be customized to suit your tastes, whether you prefer the feel of Windows XP, macOS, Ubuntu Unity, classic GNOME, or something entirely different.

-Optionally, you may choose the polished, modern **Ubuntu**, which uses the **GNOME 3** desktop environment.
+The most common distro at MousePaw Media is **Pop!_OS**, an Ubuntu-based distro with excellent driver support.
+It comes with the **GNOME 3** desktop environment by default.
 It's a unique desktop environment, which can be learned in a period of about fifteen minutes, regardless of your computer experience level.

+Alternatively, you can install the **MATE** desktop environment, which can be customized to suit your tastes, whether you prefer the feel of Windows XP, macOS, Ubuntu Unity, classic GNOME, or something entirely different.

 Other options include...

+- **Ubuntu**: The default Ubuntu flavor with the GNOME3 desktop environment.
+- **Ubuntu MATE**: An Ubuntu flavor with the MATE desktop environment.
 - **Kubuntu**: Packed with cool graphical effects and customization.
 - **Linux Mint**: A polished, easy to use option which resembles Windows 7.
 - **Lubuntu**: A lightweight option for slower machines.